SteveALee/fullmeasure-blog/source/_posts/music-practice-with-alexa-and-song-master.md

 - `songmaster.cmd` script to abstract Song Master OSC commands for easy command line use
 - `commands.json` configuration file for TRIGGERcmd use with Alexa skills

 These items are available on GitHub in the [music-practice-tools/cosc](https://github.com/music-practice-tools/cosc) repository, should you want to play.

-I'll soon add a tutorial to explain how to install the various parts.
+Setup instructions are located at the end of this post.

 ## In C